 If being too noticeable is one of your main concerns, look into a more inconspicuous option.
 Glassblowers are creative and given their newfound freedom of not having to worry about legal prosecution, there are many viable options available.
 There are bongs that literally look like vases, and can even hold flowers if you really don't want to give your habit away.

-A glass blown piece of cannabis paraphernalia is definitely a must have for your collection, plus it's a great way to get all your friends high without wasting too much nug.
+A glass blown piece is definitely a must have for your collection, plus it's a great way to get all your friends high without wasting too much nug.
 Support your cannabis artists and get something that is affordable but of quality.
 It can be a great addition not only to your stash but also to your art collection.

 The future of cannabis is here, which means we're closer to that day when having a quality glass blown bong on display will be viewed the same as having fine china or a painting on the wall.